-For UIT students: If you are interested in working with me on one of all topics as following (for capstone project, thesis or research), please feel free to contact and share me your ideas via email email@example.com.
+For UIT students: If you are interested in joining my team and working with me on one of the topics as following (for the capstone project, thesis, or research), please feel free to contact and share your ideas via email at [email protected] or [email protected].
 We can arrange a time to meet (online or offline) and discuss furthermore afterward.

 R1 – Network Virtualization, Microservices, and Serverless Computing